Edit

 On the Create Event Subscription page, Enter a name for the event subscription.

 You can subscribe to specific events, to tell Event Grid which of the voice and video events you want to subscribe to, and where to send the events.
-Select the events you'd like to subscribe to from the dropdown menu.
-For voice and video calling you'll have the option to choose Call Started, Call Ended, Call Participant added and Call Participant Removed.
+Select the events you want to subscribe to from the dropdown menu.
+For voice and video calling, you can choose Call Started, Call Ended, Call Participant added, or Call Participant Removed.

 If you're prompted to provide a System Topic Name, feel free to provide a unique string.
 This field has no impact on your experience and is used for internal telemetry purposes.